Be seen and engage at Heartifacts

 Sponsors in the past have conducted successfully giveaways when the prize(s) are meaningful and substantial in value.
 Video game consoles, drones and quadcopters, Raspberry Pi kits, connected home products, low-end computers like Chromebooks, keyboards and mice, and nice headphones tend to go over well.
 Commonly available and inexpensive things like Google Home, Amazon Echo Dot, or high-quality company-branded apparel can work for exhibition staff that are adept at attracting and capturing the attention of passers-by.
 Stationary, pens, and other inexpensive swag can attract some attendees.

 We only ask that you tell us that you are conducting a giveaway if the prize is valuable.
-It need not be in writing and it is OK to tell us at the event.
+It need not be in writing and it is OK to tell us during the event.
 We want to ensure that your giveaway winner is able to collect their prize!

-Am I permitted to collect attendee information at my exhibit?
+Am I permitted to collect attendee information?

 Yes.
 Please do respect their privacy and inbox.
 Do not misuse the information that you collect.
 Your interaction after the conference is still governed by your organization’s contract terms, including the C&S Conduct Policy.